We use cookies on this site to enhance your experience.

 If you're considering applying to go on exchange, we advise that you send requests to your reference right away, to help make sure it is submitted by the deadline.

-For your application to apply to go abroad in 2024-25, you must have one reference.
-The reference can be one academic or one non-academic (it is your choice). .
+For your application to apply to go abroad, you must have one reference.
+The reference can be one academic OR one non-academic (it is your choice).
+Submitting more than one reference will not provide any additional advantage.
+To ensure a fair process, only one reference will be reviewed, even if multiple are submitted.

 To submit your reference: